fabferri/docker-101/01-docker-starting.md

 # Find specific port for a container
 docker port nginx-random-1

-# Lists all container IDs (both running and stopped) in quiet mode.
+# Fetch the lists all container IDs (both running and stopped) in quiet mode.
 #   docker ps - lists containers
 #          -a - all containers (running + stopped)
 #          -q - quiet mode (only shows container IDs, no other details)